 Because of the difficult terrain, with steep inclines and many tight curves, the 2-6-0 wheel arrangement was considered ideal as the load of the loco could be spread over five axles.
 Due to the tight radius of the curves, the middle driving wheels didn't have flanges.

 As the transport of heavy goods such as iron ore developed, it was necessary to employ more powerful locomotives.
-This presented a problem due to the tight radius of the curves, so articulated engines were chosen.
+This presented a problem due to the tight radius of the curves, as well as the 14 ton maximum weight limit per axle of the track, so articulated engines were chosen.
 These were manufactured by Kitson.
 These strange engines were articulated in the middle like a 'Bendy-Bus' with a wheel arrangement of 2-8-0+0-8-0 and called the "Kitson-Meyer".
 The arrangement was that the firebox was in the middle of the engine which powered pistons at both ends.
 The front chimney exhausted smoke while the rear chimney steam.
 This resulted in some hot working conditions for the crew.
 Three were bought by The GSSR in 1908.

 |Kitson-Meyer No 50 at Jaravía Station.|

 |Boiler pressure (psi)||80||180||218|

 |Pistons x 4 (Bore x stroke - mm)||355 x 280||252 x 336||206 x 336|

 Passenger coaches were imported by ship through Águilas port either complete or in kit form.
 They were considered the most luxurious in the day.
 Some coaches were converted for mail, which was carried free by The GSSR.